dpshorten/CoTETE.jl/docs/src/background.md

 to converge to the true value of the TE rate in the limit of large dataset size.
 The fact that it uses inter-event intervals for its history embeddings allows it to capture dependencies over relatively long ranges without any loss of precision.
-It also exhibits bias and convergence properties that are far superior to the discrete time approach (see [our paper](https://doi.org/10.1101/2020.06.16.154377) for examples).
+It also exhibits bias and convergence properties that are far superior to the discrete-time approach (see [our paper](https://doi.org/10.1101/2020.06.16.154377) for examples).

 The below figure gives a diagram of how the history embeddings are represented in our approach.